franzesegiovanni/asus-rog-g14-2024-ubuntu-24.04/README.md

 - Check that the GPU was correctly updated using ``` nvidia-smi ```.
 If the drivers are installed correctly, the terminal will display GPU information and used memory.

+## How to switch between Ubuntu and Windows?

+When starting the computer, press ```Esc```repeatedly, and you will have a menu that lets you choose which operating system you want to boot.

+## References
 [1] https://ubuntu.com/tutorials/install-ubuntu-desktop#2-download-an-ubuntu-image. \
 [2] https://www.asus.com/support/faq/1047461/ \
 [3] https://www.asus.com/support/faq/1049829/ \